gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/SecRisk Report/SecRisk Report/main.typ

 - _DE.AE-8_: Declare incidents when detected adverse events meet the defined incident criteria.
 Timely incident declaration ensures minimizing their impact on business operations.

 ==== Human Risk Analysis

+Acme should also establish, apart from the general points given here, clear incident criteria aligned with risk appetite and regulatory requirements, adding consistent timely incident declaration.
+Leveraging automation is also important, understanding how to streamline data collection and correlation to enable faster incident triaging and response.
+Collaboration with cross-functional teams is essential to gather a comprehensive understanding of impact and implications, while capturing lessons and updating response plans and control matrices.

 == Respond